junesirius/junesirius.github.io/_posts/Supernatural/2024-09-23-SPN-French-mistake-corrected.md

 "Your black credit card, the one Sam and Dean maxed out buying the bone of Saint and whatever.
 Everything in the script happened, that must happened too."
 Jensen reasons.

 Jared stutters, "I...
-I must ordered it when I was drunk or something.
+I must have ordered it when I was drunk or something.
 Or maybe it's Gen, I'll ask her."

 Jensen raises one eyebrow.
 "So it's true.
 Come on!
 I thought you'd believe in facts."